-We recommend you speak with your financial adviser about the options available.
-We are not authorised to give financial advice so if you do not already have a financial adviser, you can get a list of regulated financial advisers in your local area at www.unbiased.co.uk or by calling Unbiased on 0800 023 6868.
+We recommend that you speak with your financial adviser about your personal circumstances and the options available to you.
+If you do not have one, you can obtain a list of advisers in your local area at www.unbiased.co.uk or by calling Unbiased on 0800 023 6868.

 Review your income requirements

-Make sure you inform us of any changes to your income before the cut-off date.
+Make sure you inform us of any changes to your income before the monthly cut-off date.

-The maximum you can subscribe to an ISA in the 2019/20 tax year is £20,000.
-With an ISA you can grow your investments without capital gains tax and income tax, helping you to get the most from your investment whilst having complete control on where your money is invested.
+The maximum amount you can subscribe to an ISA in the 2020/21 tax year is £20,000.
+Your ISA grows free from capital gains tax or income tax, allowing you to focus on how your money is invested.